Polish arms sales to Republican Spain: Logistics

 All transport went by sea.
-There are 54 naval shipments from Poland to Republican Spain identified; the first ship set off on September 9, 1936 (some 3 weeks before the first Soviet shipment set off), and the last one around February 9, 1939.
+There have been 54 naval shipments from Poland to Republican Spain identified; the first ship set off on September 9, 1936 (some 3 weeks before the first Soviet shipment set off), and the last one around February 9, 1939.
 12 shipments took place in 1936, 27 in 1937, 14 in 1938 and 1 in 1939.
-The entire maritime route usually took around a week to Atlantic ports and 2 weeks to Mediterranean ones.
+The entire maritime route usually took around a week to the Atlantic ports and 2 weeks to the Mediterranean ones.
 Initially 8 ships were loaded in the extraterritorial Polish military depot at Westerplatte, in the Free City of Danzig; all the remaining ones departed from Gdynia.
-Officially they were directed mostly to customers in Uruguay (12 cases identified), Mexico (7), Greece (6) and France (5), though also in few cases to China, Germany or Haiti; in some 20 cases the official destination has not been identified by scholars.
-Official documentation confirming orders from representatives of fake target countries was obtained by brokers, usually by means of corruption – especially that also honorary consuls were entitled to issue certificates – or forgery.
+Officially they were directed mostly to customers in Uruguay (12 cases identified), Mexico (7), Greece (6) and France (5), though also in a few cases to China, Germany and Haiti; in some 20 cases the official destination has not been identified by scholars.
+Official documentation confirming orders from representatives of fake target countries was obtained by brokers, usually by means of bribes – especially that also honorary consuls were entitled to issue certificates – or forgery.
 In some cases there were Soviet agents involved when providing false cover.
-Most ships were registered in Panama (20), some in the Netherlands, Greece and France, and few in Norway, Germany, Latvia, Estonia or Yugoslavia.
-Almost all ships made it to their port of destination; until the spring of 1937 they were mostly Santander and Bilbao, afterwards the Levantine (Barcelona, Alicante, Valencia, Cartagena) or French ports, especially Honfleur.
-In few cases ships were seized by the Nationalist navy; in 1 case the ship-owner was bribed by the Nationalists.
+Most ships were registered in Panama (20), some in the Netherlands, Greece and France, and a few in Norway, Germany, Latvia, Estonia or Yugoslavia.
+Almost all the ships made it to their port of destination; until the spring of 1937 they were mostly Santander and Bilbao, afterwards the Levantine (Barcelona, Alicante, Valencia, Cartagena) or French ports, especially Honfleur.
+In a few cases ships were seized by the Nationalist navy; in 1 case the ship-owner was bribed by the Nationalists.
 It is estimated that some 8% of Polish shipments were intercepted by the Nationalists.
-To maintain secrecy at one stage the Poles considered re-routing the transport by rail to the Romanian port of Constanța, but the plan has been eventually dropped.
+To maintain secrecy, at one point the Poles considered re-routing the shipments by rail to the Romanian port of Constanța, but the plan was eventually dropped.